semanticmx/html5_082021/.github/pull_request_template.md

 ## what

-- describe the purpose of this PR
+- In the following RP we're going to review MIME types or Media Type.

 ## why

-- why we need this update
+- We need MIME types to let the server know, how should interpret the data

 ## References

-- links to related content
+- Pilgrim, (s. f.).
+Dive Into HTML5 by Mark Pilgrim. diveintohtml5.
+Recuperado 7 de septiembre de 2021, de http://diveintohtml5.info/past.html